henrylevesque/rpi_data_collection/README.md

 # Open Source Raspberry Pi Based Data Collection
-This is an open-source project for Data Collection based on low-cost Raspberry Pi single-board computers, low-cost sensor modules, 3D-printed housings, and Python code to generate human-readable data in the form of Excel (.xls) or Comma-Separated Values (.csv) files.
+This is an open-source project for Data Collection based on low-cost Raspberry Pi single-board computers, low-cost sensor modules, 3D-printed housings, and Python code to generate human-readable data in the form of spreadsheets, either Excel (.xls) or Comma-Separated Values (.csv) files.

 ## Goal
 Python-based code for collecting data on Raspberry Pi Zero 2 W from external sensors and writing it to an internal microSD card as an Excel file.